apache/drill/_docs/configure-drill/securing-drill/092-configuring-web-ui-and-rest-api-security.md

 * security.admin.user_groups
   Set the value of this option to a comma-separated list of administrator groups.

 Any user who is a member of any group listed in security.admin.user.groups is a Drill cluster administrator.
-Any user for whom you have configured Drill user authentication, but not set up as a Drill cluster administrator, has only user privileges to access the Web Console and REST API client applications.
+Any user for whom you have configured Drill user authentication, but not set up as a Drill cluster administrator, has only user privileges to access the Web UI and REST API client applications.

-## Web Console and REST API Privileges
+## Web UI and REST API Privileges

-The following table and subsections describe the privilege levels for accessing the REST API methods and corresponding Web Console functions:
+The following table and subsections describe the privilege levels for accessing the REST API methods and corresponding Web UI functions:

 * Administrator (ADMIN)
 * User (USER)